mirego/debug-panel/README.md

 ```

 <a name="usage"></a>

 ## Usage

-In your common's module, create a class with the @DebugPanel annotation:
+In your common's module, create a class with the @DebugPanel annotation.
+You can find the different components that are available in the table below.

 ```kotlin
 @DebugPanel(prefix = "MyProject", packageName = "com.myproject.app.generated", includeResetButton = true)